Life of Buddha in art: Conversions

 The first Buddhist converts were those present at the First Sermon.
 Other early converts were the three Kasyapa brothers (in some accounts there is just one Kasyapa) and their many followers.
 They seem to have been a group of ascetics practicing fire rituals in a form of Vedic religion, with a temple at Uruvilva on the Phalgu River, near where Buddha had been for his most austere period.
 Buddha asked if he could spend the night in the temple, which was allowed, but he was warned of a terrible Nagaraja (snake devi).
 Buddha fought the snake all night and conquered him, finally placing his remains in his alms-bowl, presenting it to Kasyapa.
 He converted, and became one of the ten principal disciples.
-In Indonesia there are early standing Buddha statues with Buddha holding his bowl with the snake it it, and the presentation of the remains is found in Gandharan reliefs.
+In Indonesia there are early standing Buddha statues with Buddha holding his bowl with the snake in it, and the presentation of the remains is found in Gandharan reliefs.

 Buddha performed other miracles to convince the Kasyapas, including parting the waters of a river and mind-reading.
 The former is depicted on the East gate of Stupa 1 at Sanchi.

 Return to the family

 Many of Buddha's relations eventually converted, after Buddha made a visit to his old home at Kapilavastu, perhaps at the request of his father.
 The moment of return is sometimes shown in art.
 His son Rāhula, given various ages up to sixteen at this point, agreed to join his father as a novice over the visit.
 Buddha's, aunt, foster-mother (and stepmother) Mahapajapati Gotami later became the first ordained Buddhist nun (bhikkhunī) after the death of her husband.
-Her children Nanda and Sundari Nanda, halfbrother and sister of Buddha, were married to each other, or were just about to be, but were pursuaded to join the sangha.
+Her children Nanda and Sundari Nanda, half-brother and sister of Buddha, were married to each other, or were just about to be, but were persuaded to join the sangha.
 Both had difficulties adjusting, because of their love for each other.

 There are varying versions of the story, which are sometimes shown in art.
 Usually, Nanda dined with the Buddha, who passed him or left his bowl before leaving.
 Nanda followed him with the bowl, and the Buddha walked with him until they reached the sangha.
 But Nanda was some time restless as a monk, until the Buddha took him up to the Tavatimsa heaven, which motivated him to continue in his new life.
 The initial conversion, and the two flying up to heaven, or in heaven, are sometimes shown in art, as is Nanda's "ordination" as a monk.

 Ananda, a childhood friend and a cousin, was converted and became a close companion for the rest of his life.
 Ananda's brother Devadatta also converted.